Learning Space Partitions for Path Planning

 Recently, Wang \etal proposed LaNAS~\cite{wang2021sample} and LaMCTS~\cite{wang2020learning}, which \emph{adaptively} partition the search regions based on sampled function values, and focus on good regions.
 They achieve strong empirical performance on Neural Architecture Search (NAS) and black-box optimization, outperforming many existing methods including evolutionary algorithms and BO.
 Notably, in recent NeurIPS'20 black-box optimization challenges, two teams that use variants of LaMCTS ranked 3rd~\cite{sazanovich2020solving} and 8th~\cite{kim2020adaptive}.

 In this paper, we provide a simple theoretical analysis of LaMCTS to reveal the underlying principles of adaptive region partitioning, an analysis missing in the original work.
-Based on this analysis, we propose \ours{}, a novel optimization technique for path-planning.
+Based on this analysis, we propose \textbf{La}tent Space \textbf{P}artitions for \textbf{P}ath \textbf{P}lanning (\ours{}), a novel optimization technique for path-planning.
 Unlike LaMCTS, \ours{} uses a latent representation of the search space.
 Additionally, we use the maximum (instead of the mean) as the node score to improve sample efficiency, verified empirically in Sec. \ref{sec:analysis}.
 Both changes are motivated by our theoretical analysis.

 We verify \ours{} on several challenging path-planning tasks, including 2D navigation environments from past work with difficult-to-escape local optima, and real-world planning problems in compiler optimization and molecular design.
-In all tasks, \ours{} demonstrates substantially stronger exploration ability to escape from local optima compared to multiple path-planning baselines including CEM, CMA-ES and VOOT.
-On compiler phase ordering, we achieve up to 245\% speedup in execution cycles comparing to -O3 optimization and OpenTuner~\cite{ansel2014opentuner}, two widely used optimization techniques in compilers.
+In all tasks, \ours{} demonstrates substantially stronger exploration ability to escape from local optima compared to several baselines including CEM, CMA-ES and VOOT.
+On compiler phase ordering, we achieve on average 39\% and 31\% speedup in execution cycles comparing to -O3 optimization and OpenTuner~\cite{ansel2014opentuner}, two widely used optimization techniques in compilers.
 On molecular design, \ours{} outperforms all of our baselines in generating molecules with high values of desirable properties, beating the best baseline in average property value by up to $0.4$ on properties in a $[0,1]$ range.
 Additionally, extensive ablation studies show factors that affect the quality of planning and verify the theoretical analysis.

 \ours{} is a general planning technique and can be readily plugged into existing algorithms with path planning components.
 For example, we apply \ours{} to PETS~\cite{chua2018deep} in model-based RL and observe substantially improved performance for high-dimensional continuous control and navigation, compared to CEM as used in the original PETS framework.